GridTools/concepts/GTScript-Parallel-model.md

 ### `if` on scalars

-The former doesn't imply any difficulties, the condition is evaluated inside the vertical loop and normal rules apply for the statements in the branches.
+Conditions on scalars are straight-forward, the condition is evaluated inside the vertical loop and normal rules apply for the statements in the branches.

 **Example**